Conditional Antibody Design as 3D Equivariant Graph Translation: Details of Sequence and Structure Modeling

 \section{Details of Sequence and Structure Modeling}

 \paragraph{10-fold dataset splits} We provide the number of clusters and antibodies in each fold of our 10-fold cross validation.
-When selecting fold $i$ for testing, we use fold $i - 1$ for validation (for fold 1 as the test set, we use fold 10 for validation) and the union of other folds for training.
-We also provide AAR and TM-score results of this task in Table~\ref{tab:seq_3d_aartm} for more thorough comparison.

-\paragraph{RefineGNN paper setting} In Table~\ref{tab:seq_3d}, we also compare LSTM, RefineGNN, and MEAN on the same split used in the paper of RefineGNN~\citep{jin2021iterative} and the models are denoted as LSTM$^\ast$, RefineGNN$^\ast$, and MEAN$^\ast$.
+When selecting fold $i$ for testing, we use fold $i - 1$ for validation (for fold 1 as the test set, we use fold 10 for validation) and the union of other folds for training. \paragraph{RefineGNN paper setting} In Table~\ref{tab:seq_3d}, we also compare LSTM, RefineGNN, and MEAN on the same split used in the paper of RefineGNN~\citep{jin2021iterative} and the models are denoted as LSTM$^\ast$, RefineGNN$^\ast$, and MEAN$^\ast$.
 Here we provide the sizes of training/validation/test set as well as their subsets of complete complexes in Table~\ref{tab:paper_split}.
 We use the subsets to train MEAN$^\ast$, which is only about 52\% of the full sets, and all three models are evaluated on the subset of the test set for fair comparison.
 For RefineGNN$^\ast$, we directly use the official checkpoints provided by~\citet{jin2021iterative} for evaluation.